Jaeiya/hashimg/README.md

 than others, then this program is not the right tool; however if you have a lot of exact copies of images in a folder, then this program is perfect.

+### I don't trust you...

+It can be a big ask to trust a relatively random piece of software to process your important images, so in light of that, you also have the option to review the duplicate images before deletion.
+After processing your images, the program will ask you if you want to keep them; it's entirely up to you!

+If you've chosen to review your images, then a `__dupes` folder will be created in the current directory for the dupes.
+This folder will be automagically opened for you to review.
+If you **do** decide to keep the duplicate images, the update process will abort and you can do whatever you want with the duplicate images in the `__dupes` folder.

 ### Installing

 You can download this app in multiple flavors (platforms) from the [Releases] page.
 It supports Windows,